Contact Dr Edith Wilkinson

 - Safety, Resilience, Risk & Reliability

-Edith Wilkinson joined Cranfield University in 2004 and works as a Senior Research Fellow for the Cranfield Forensic Institute.
+Edith Wilkinson joined Cranfield University in 2004 and works as a Lecturer for the Cranfield Forensic Institute.
 She holds a PhD from Cranfield University based on research that examined policy implementation and forms of learning that take place across scales.
 Her thesis was particularly concerned with the performance of DFID’s Governance and Transparency Fund (GTF).
 She had been involved in the management of an initiative funded though the GTF to raise the performance of both formal and informal governance institutions operating at the sub-national level in provinces of Afghanistan, on which she based a case study.

 Edith is a member of BSI SSM/1 on Societal Security Management since October 2008 where she contributed actively to the review of the ISO/TC 223 standard on the “Elements of command, control, information, coordination and cooperation for emergency management”.
 She is also a member of the Institute of Civil Defence and Disaster Studies since December 2008 and an Associate Fellow of the Higher Education Academy since 2015.